lyrixx/blog.lyrixx.info/_carew/posts/2013-02-05-how-to-open-a-file-with-sublime-text-from-your-browser.md

 With this tip `/opt/dotefiles/www/fail.php` is clickable.

-**Note:** If you are using symfony2 all file in a exception page, or the web developper toolbar will be clickable!!!
+**Note:** If you are using symfony2 all files in an exception page, or the web developper toolbar will be clickable!!!

 How?